How to Care for ‘Gollum’ Jade (Crassula Ovata)

 Hardiness:Hardy to USDA zone 10.
 Can survive light frost but use horticultural fleece.
 Grows well indoors.

-Pots and Containers:Grows and propagates will in pots and containers that are proportionate in size to the root ball.
+Pots and Containers:Grows and propagates well in pots and containers that are proportionate in size to the root ball.

-Active Growing Season:Can grow all year round, grows more actively in the Spring and Fall.
+Active Growing Season:Can grow all year round, and grows more actively in the Spring and Fall.

 Dormancy:Can be dormant in extreme heat to conserve water.
 Grows slower in Winter due to less light.

 Preferred Temperature Range:Grows well at room temperature.
-Can tolerate a wide range of temperature.
+Can tolerate a wide range of temperatures.
 Avoid freezing conditions.
-55°F-80°F (13°C-27°C) is consider optimal.
+55°F-80°F (13°C-27°C) is considered optimal.

 Feeding:Does not require much fertilizer.
 Larger plants can benefit from feeding once per month during active growth in Spring and Fall.